Clinical-Genomics/cg/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for CG.
-Following these guidelines helps other developers and contributors understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps other developers and contributors understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:

 Before creating bug reports, please try to search the issues (opened and closed) if the problem has been described before, as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).